History

 Early Years

 The Lion’s Pause first opened its doors in the Spring of 1968.
-Located in the basement of Old Ytterboe Hall (used to be located in the same place as the current Buntrock Commons building), the space billed itself as a casual shop where students could come, enjoy a more informal atmosphere, and relax and socialize.
-Planned, organized, and funded completely by student organizations, the Pause created a new hangout somewhat separate from the administrative bureaucracy.
-Since its beginning, food and music have been inexorably linked in the Pause.
-The original space contained a small stage where students and outside performers would come in and play 20-30-minute sets a few times a night.
-When musicians were not on stage, they played records through the sound system for the enjoyment of the Pause patrons.
+Located in the basement of Old Ytterboe Hall (used to be located in the same place as the current Buntrock Commons building), the space billed itself as a casual shop where students could come, enjoy an informal atmosphere, relax, and socialize.
+Planned, organized, and funded completely by student organizations, the Pause created a new hangout separate from the administrative bureaucracy.
+Since the beginning, food and music have been inexorably linked in the Pause.
+The original space contained a small stage where students and outside performers would come in and play 20-30 minute sets a few times a night.
+When musicians were not on stage, they played records through the sound system.
 In addition to coffee, the original Pause also served a variety of breads and cheeses.

 “Pizza heats up the Pause”